REPORT NUMBER 59 OF THE

 The Chair invited Mr. Andrew Arifuzzaman (Chief Administrative Officer), to present his Report.
 The strategic priorities highlighted in the presentation included:

 - Leadership Transition: A new senior academic leadership team was in place.
-There was no intention to shift away from the current strategic plan ("Inspiring Inclusive Excellence").
+There was no intention to shift away from the current Strategic Plan ("Inspiring Inclusive Excellence").

 - Operating Budget: Covers day-to-day costs (tuition, government grants, etc.).